timx1277/CubeSimulator/README.md

 # How to play with CubeSimulator
-Copy all the code a place it into a text editor example NotePad.
-Chance the filetype to a HTML file and open it in a browser.
+Copy all the code aand paste it in a text editor example NotePad.
+Change the filetype to a HTML file and open it in a browser.

 How to change filetype on Windows:
 1. Go to Pathfinder